For most homes, Wi-Fi is an absolute necessity and it would be ideal to have strong and fast Wi-Fi signals no matter where you are at home.

 With this setup, there are no signal hops, hence there is no signal loss.
 Your Wi-Fi signal will be as strong and as fast, no matter where you are.

 Eero, however, does have a more expensive system than the Plume and other similar systems.
-Most homes, with two to four bedrooms, would need the Eero and two beacons, which costs $400.
-Individual Eeros would set you back $199, while an additional beacon will cost you $150.
+Most homes, with two to four bedrooms, would need the Eero and two beacons.

 Coverage-wise, you would need fewer Eeros to cover the same house, compared to Plume.
 Even so, Plume might still give you a cheaper price.

-For instance, a two-bedroom apartment will require you to spend $199 for an Eero and a beacon while it will only cost you $179 for the three-pack Plume set, which is a cheaper solution.
+For instance, a two-bedroom apartment will require you to buy an Eero and a beacon while it will only require you the three-pack Plume set, which is a cheaper solution.

 Which one is the better buy?

 Eero delivers fast Wi-Fi signals to anywhere in your home.
 Compared to the Plume Adaptive Wi-Fi system, it is much faster and is less prone to signal loss.
 Eero also wins because of its Amazon Alexa technology.
 And even with its very limited features, it still wins over Plume because Plume offers no features at all.

 However, you still should consider the Plume Adaptive Wi-Fi if you only want to make sure that you blanket your entire house with a Wi-Fi signal and you want to make that as painless as possible.
 Plume is still the easiest and most affordable way to do this.